SysProgHunters/SIS2/README.md

 ### Building

-You should go the directory where folder SIS2 is cloned.
+You should go to the directory where folder SIS2 is cloned.

 Use following command to build runnable file.